MicrosoftDocs/architecture-center/docs/framework/security/design-network-connectivity.md

 # Secure network connectivity

 It's often the case that the workload and the supporting components of a cloud architecture will need to access external assets.
-These assets can be on-premises, devices outisde the main virtual network, or other Azure resources.
-Those connections can be over the internet or networks within the your organization.
+These assets can be on-premises, devices outside the main virtual network, or other Azure resources.
+Those connections can be over the internet or networks within the organization.

 ## Key points